Shakthi1109/Shakthi1109/README.md

-# 👋 Hello!
+# 👋 Bonjour!
 I'm Shakthivel Murugavel

 A **Full-Stack Software Engineer 👨🏻‍💻 with experience** in designing and developing secure, scalable applications 🚀.
 Proficient in **modern frameworks, cloud technologies, and agile methodologies** with international exposure 🌎 collaborating with professionals from **25+ nations including France, Australia, the United Kingdom, India** and more.